 Dyfi Plants

-Edible and useful plants for home gardeners and community garden projects, from our permaculture growing site in mid-west Wales.
+Dyfi Plants provides edible and useful plants for home gardeners and community garden projects, from our permaculture growing site in mid-west Wales.

-Join Our Mailing List …
+Join Our Mailing List

-…get notified the moment we have restocked!
+get notified the moment we have restocked!

 Plants for Resilient Gardens